vectara/py-vectara-agentic/docs/index.md

 **What is Agentic RAG?**

-Agentic RAG is a method that combines the strengths of retrieval-augmented-generation with autonomous agents.
+Agentic RAG combines retrieval-augmented-generation (RAG) with autonomous agents.
+While standard RAG retrieves relevant facts and generates responses, Agentic RAG uses an LLM to "manage" the process through reasoning, planning, and tool usage.

 With vanilla RAG, Vectara receives a user query, retrieves the most relevant facts from your data, and uses an LLM to generate the most